blcmill/04-Sliding-Puzzle/README.md

+# Blake Miller
+This submission, while a little light on creativity, fulfills the requirements for this assignment.
 # 04-image-puzzle

 This is the fourth programming assignment for ILS-Z399: a sliding-puzzle game.
 The requirements for this assignment are as follows: